prajwalgowda004/Commodity-Price-Predictor/README.md

 * Input commodity details and predict prices for the next three days.
 * Visual representation of historical and predicted prices.

-# **Running the Web Application**
-To start the Flask app, run: python app.py
-Access the application at http://localhost:5000/.

 # **Usage**
 * Enter the commodity name and relevant parameters.